wp-plugins/svg-support/readme.txt

 = 2.1.1 =

-* Update to conditional in JS file
+* Update to conditional in JS file.

 = 2.1 =